 - Layer the shadow until you get the desired color and intensity.

 Two Tutorials Helping to Achieve Your Perfect Green Eyeshadow Looks

 If you were wondering how to apply green eyeshadow, then you will have a chance to learn it from popular Youtube makeup artists.
-One look is great for elegant occasions, the second one is perfect for women who like shimmery eyeshadows.
+One look is great for elegant occasions, while the second one is perfect for women who like shimmery eyeshadows.

 Smokey Eye in Emerald Video Tutorial

 You can use gel eyeliner to create a halo look.
 Put it in the inner and outer corners of your eye and press it gently to create a dark look.
 An used another green shade to make the transition between shades smoother.
-When you apply dark shade, always go back to the lighter one to make sure it doesn’t look harsh.
+When you apply a dark shade, always go back to the lighter one to make sure it doesn’t look harsh.

 For the middle part of the lid, An chooses a bit of neon green shade that she is lightly pressing with her brush.
 You can make edges look blended by applying more green shade that you used for the eyelids and crease.

 In the end, you can create a simple black liner line and use a black pencil for the waterline.
 Apply the same green and orange eyeshadows at the lower lash line.
 Use some light shade for the inner corner of your eyes.
 Finish off the look with mascara and/or false lashes.

 Blogger Eimear starts her makeup look by priming her eyelids first as well.
 She applies the peachy eye shadow first since it is a good base for the rest of the green hues she will apply later on.

 She uses a brush to make a sharp edge at the outer corner of her eye.
 You should fade the line out the closer to the tail of the brow you get.
 And once she had made that guideline, she started blending the green color in her crease.
 Metallic shades of green are great for the eyelid.
 Eimear warns us to start lightly and build the opacity.
 Blend these two green shades with a clean brush.